Machado goes deep twice as Padres top Mariners | Sports-Games

 Manny Machado hit two home runs and Chris Paddack pitched six scoreless innings of one-hit ball as the San Diego Padres defeated the Seattle Mariners 6-1 Friday night.
 The Mariners were considered the home team in San Diego since the three-game weekend series between the teams was moved to Southern California because of hazardous air quality in the Puget Sound region due to wildfires in the Pacific Northwest.

-The Padres (33-19) won for the ninth time in the past 11 games and moved to the verge of clinching a National League playoff berth.
+The Padres (33-19) won for the ninth time in the past 11 games and they are on the verge of clinching a National League playoff berth.
 The Mariners (22-29) took their fourth straight loss.
 Paddack (4-4), who hadn't pitched since leaving a Sept.
 10 start against the San Francisco Giants after two innings due to a sprained right ankle, walked two and struck out three.

 The only hit Paddack allowed was rookie Evan White's infield single leading off the third.
 White, who had two of Seattle's three hits, broke up the shutout bid with a solo homer off right-hander Pierce Johnson in the eighth.